lsst-dm/dmtn-020/index.rst

    Stories should be executed following the instructions in the `Developer Guide`_ as regards workflow, coding standards, review requirements, and so on.
-It is important to ensure that completed stories are marked as “done”: experience suggests that this can easily be forgotten as developers rush on to the next challenge, but it is required to enable us to properly :ref:`track earned value <sec-cycle-value>`.
+It is important to ensure that completed stories are marked as :jira_field:`done`: experience suggests that this can easily be forgotten as developers rush on to the next challenge, but it is required to enable us to properly :ref:`track earned value <sec-cycle-value>`.

    .. note::